 Beginning Windsurfing Lessons are given on Saturday mornings and Sunday mornings during the season (Apr-Oct) except when tides are too low to open the club.
 Our beginner windsurfing series includes:

-- Novice Windsurfing Lesson
+- Novice I: Introduction to Windsurfing

-- Advanced Novice Windsurfing Lesson
+- Novice III: Advanced Beginner Windsurfing

 - Clinic: Windsurfing Equipment Inspection

-For Novices, an introduction to key aspects of windsurfing equipment, how they work, and how to inspect for damage, and what to do if you encounter a problem
+Anytime after receiving the Novice rating, an introduction to key aspects of windsurfing equipment, how they work, and how to inspect for damage, and what to do if you encounter a problem

 Register for the appropriate class here to get started.
 Since these are popular classes and often have a waitlist, please remember to cancel your registration if your plans change.